eddiesmo/eddiesmo.github.io/drafts/ode-to-gtd.md

 #### Pros
 1. Full of integrations with other services
-1. A very smooth experiene both on web and mobile
+1. A very smooth experience both on web and mobile
 1. Powerful reminders and repeating tasks

 #### Cons